NEQTO Docs

 {AWS_IOT_CORE} Instance

-.httpPost()Send data over HTTPS to an AWS IoT Core endpoint.
+.httpPost()Sends data to AWS IoT Core via HTTPS.

 Details